nick-fournier/portfolio_optimizer_webapp/README.md

 # Portfolio Optimizer

-This repo contains the code for portfolio optimization Django web interface.
-Django is a python-based web framework with a built-in database API.
+This repo is a Django website for the portfolio optimization platform.
+Django is a python-based web framework with built-in database management API.
+This will help us efficiently store stock/financial data into a cloud database, but be able to easily access it using python and run whatever analysis we want.
+The results can then be stored and presented on this web platform.